Book an Appointment

 Mike is a graduate counseling intern at The ALLICE Collective and is currently pursuing a master’...
 Read More

-Deasia Reynolds, LMSW LMSW
+Deasia Reynolds LMSW

 Hi, I’m Deasia Reynolds—a Licensed Master Social Worker, proud mom of two amazing kids, and passionate advocate for maternal and infant mental health.
 Born and raised in Tennessee, I’ve always felt a strong connection to my community and a deep calling to support mother’s during some of the most tender and transformative times in their lives.